freeCodeCamp/guide/src/pages/working-in-tech/index.md

 This section will focus on various aspects of working in tech.
 We will discuss the additional career challenges that under-represented minorities and people from non-traditional education backgrounds face.

 ## Books to read

-Talk Python is a great podcast for novices and experts.

-Recently Timo Koola provided 10 books every developer should read.

-The following four are relevant in all walks of life:
+_The following four are relevant in all walks of life:_

-About Face: The Essentials of Interaction Design: amzn.to/2uwtugk
+About Face: The Essentials of Interaction Design: <https://amzn.to/2uwtugk>

-Thinking in Systems: A Primer: amzn.to/2u6FbJF
+Thinking in Systems: A Primer:  <https://amzn.to/2u6FbJF>

-Thinking, Fast and Slow: amzn.to/2tnnlTN
+Thinking, Fast and Slow: <https://amzn.to/2tnnlTN>

-Learn You a Haskell for Great Good!: amzn.to/2veOjdv
+Learn You a Haskell for Great Good!: <https://amzn.to/2veOjdv>

-To see the full list, visit: https://talkpython.fm/episodes/show/130/10-books-python-developers-should-be-reading
+To see the full list, visit: <https://talkpython.fm/episodes/show/130/10-books-python-developers-should-be-reading>

+## Podcasts to listen
+## Articles to read
+## Videos to Watch